Results breakdown of the 1993 Canadian federal election: Ontario

 In Ontario, the Liberals won 98 of 99 seats.
 The exception being Simcoe Centre, which was won by Ed Harper from the Reform Party.
 The results were attributed to the vote splitting between the PCs and Reform which allowed the Liberals to be victorious in many of the marginal ridings in rural Southern Ontario.
+In many cases the Progressive Conservatives were pushed into third place in their own seats.
+The NDP performed particularly poorly in Ontario due to the unpopularity of Premier Bob Rae losing all of their seats to the Liberals.

 Western Canada

 In Western Canada, the Progressive Conservatives were wiped out.
 The New Democratic Party was replaced by the Reform Party as the party representing Western alienation.
 The Liberals won all but two seats in Manitoba.
-In Saskatchewan, the NDP held onto most of their seats.
 In the far west the Reform Party dominated, winning 22 of 26 seats in Alberta and 24 of 32 in British Columbia.

+The Liberals won 5 seats in British Columbia and 4 in Alberta in comparison to their domination of Eastern Canada.
+In Saskatchewan, the NDP bucked the national trend and held onto most of their seats there.
+The only seats the NDP won in British Columbia were Burnaby—Kingsway and Kamloops amid the unpopularity of the provincial NDP government.

 Northern Canada

 In the Northwest Territories, Liberal MP Ethel Blondin-Andrew was re-elected with an increased majority.
 In Yukon, New Democratic Party leader Audrey McLaughlin held her seat with a decreased majority.
 Former Mayor of Whitehorse Don Branigan took the Liberals into second place.